robertkowalski/gelf-node/README.markdown

 # gelf-node
-## gelf-node is a full implementation for sending GELF-messages in node.js
+## gelf-node is a full implementation for sending messages in GELF (Graylog Extended Log Format) from node.js

-# Example
+# Example Usage

 ## Initialize with defaults
 ```javascript